Funerals in Blyth Valley Churches

 If a Funeral Service is to be followed by cremation, the entire service, including the Commital, can appropriately take place in the parish church.
 You may feel that all that is necessary can be done in church, and that there is no need to attend a crematorium.
 As the nearest crematorium to the Blyth Valley is 30 minutes' drive away, this makes it easier for the family to greet the people who have come to pay their respects and to support them, and perhaps to invite them for refreshments.

 Many of our churchyards are still open for burial.
 After a service in a church where the churchyard is closed, interment may be at Halesworth Cemetery, which is administered by East Suffolk Council.
-There are also cemeteries at Wenhaston and Walpole administered by the Parish Council.
+There are also cemeteries at Wenhaston and Walpole administered by the Parish Councils.

 It is always possible to have a Service of Thanksgiving for a person’s life some time after the Funeral.
 Importantly, your connection with the Priest and the parish church need not end after the Funeral, unless you wish it to.
 There can be on-going support if requested.